gjbex/Scientific-C-plus-plus/source-code/Templates/README.md

 1. `DuckTyping`: example of using a template for duck typing.
 1. `Makefile`: make file to build the applications.
 1. `Grid`: templated data structure with friend function.
+1. `ArrayView`: template for creating multi-dimensional views on one-dimensional data; illustrates the use of variadic templates.